iiasa/message-ix-models/doc/global/source/message_globiom/energy/conversion/index.rst

 * Inventory upon startup and shutdown: e.g., initial nuclear core needed at the startup of a nuclear power plant.
 * Lag time between input and output of the technology.
 * Minimum unit size: e.g. for nuclear power plants it does not make sense to build plants with a capacity of a few kilowatt power (optional, not used in current model version).
-* Sociopolitical constraints: e.g. ban of nuclear power plants.
+* Sociopolitical constraints: e.g. ban of nuclear power plants, or inconvenience costs of household cook stoves.
-* Inconvenience costs which are specified only for end-use technologies
+* Inconvenience costs which are specified only for end-use technologies (e.g. cook stoves)

 The specific technologies represented in various parts of the energy conversion sector are discussed in the following sections on :ref:`electricity`, :ref:`heat`, :ref:`other` and :ref:`grid`.